Package 'ceas'

 norm_csv

-A csv file with the experimental groups in column 1 and cell count or μ\mug of protein in column 2.
+A csv file with either well or experimental group in column 1 and the sample normalization measure in column 2.
 Headers are ignored.

 Details